risingstar185/Netflixclone/README.md

 ##  Netflix clone
+## mern Project with strong Authentication system
-A full-stack **Netflix Clone** application built using modern web technologies.
+A full-stack **Netflix Clone** application built using modern web such as - mongodb,express.js ,react.js,node,js for backend server technologies.
 It fetches **real-time movie & TV data** from the [TMDB API](https://www.themoviedb.org/), providing users with a Netflix-like browsing experience.

 ---